markcollinscope/RUBY-MARS-ROVER-ARTICLE-SUPPORT-CODE/README.md

 ### A Note On Modules:
-I've only used "module" to group those sections which have multiple tightly inter-related classes: o grid - main class + exceptions o parser - main class + exceptions
+I've only used "module" to group those sections which have multiple tightly inter-related classes:
+* grid - main class + exceptions
+* parser - main class + exceptions

 the rest I've just left as classes (though they could be turned into modules too)